Graduate Students

 Award winning students!

-In 2019, Jamie MacDonald received a Roger S. Smith Undergraduate Award to work with RAPP team members on a summer research project.
-Jamie examined young carers in Canada, individuals aged 15-19 years old who are caring for grandparents, parents, siblings, and close friends with chronic health conditions, physical or mental disabilities, or aging-related needs.
-She continued to work with RAPP as a research assistant through completing her undergraduate degree and now through her graduate studies in aging!
+Jamie MacDonald received a Roger S. Smith Undergraduate Award in 2019 to work with RAPP team members on a summer research project.
+Jamie examined young caregivers in Canada aged 15-19 years old who care for grandparents, parents, siblings, and close friends with chronic health conditions, physical or mental disabilities, or aging-related needs.
+She continued to work with RAPP as a research assistant during her graduate studies in aging.

 Current graduate students

-RAPP is fortunate to attract talented graduate students interested in aging.
-Where possible, our graduate students work as research assistants on projects to augment their learning with practical skill development.
+RAPP attracts talented graduate students interested in aging.
+Where possible, our graduate students work as research assistants to augment their learning with practical skill development.
 Our current cohort of students and their areas of interest include:

 • Victoria Bleeks (PhD student) is focusing on the arts and aging

-• Choong Kim (PhD student) is focusing on different ways of valuing care work
+• Choong Kim (PhD candidate) is focusing on different ways of valuing care work

-• Andrew Magnaye (PhD student) is focusing on caring beyond borders: transnational family caregiving in Canada
+• Andrew Magnaye (PhD candidate) is focusing on caring beyond borders: transnational family caregiving in Canada

 • Jamie MacDonald (Masters student) is focusing on the impact of technology on reducing older adults’ feelings of isolation and loneliness